openhab/openhab-addons/bundles/org.openhab.binding.opensprinkler/README.md

 When using the `nextDuration` channel, it is advised to setup persistence (e.g. MapDB) in order to persist the value through restarts.

 The following channels are supported by the `device` thing.
-Some channels will only show up if the needed sensor is setup correctly and the firmware version supports this feature.
+NOTE: Some channels will only show up if the hardware has the required sensor and is setup correctly, and the firmware version supports this feature.

 | Channel Type ID | Item Type              |    | Description                                                                        |
 |-----------------|------------------------|----|------------------------------------------------------------------------------------|